betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/People/JimenezIv.md

 Ivo is a Ph.D. student in computer science at the University of California, Santa Cruz.

+***Perspectives on the BSSw Fellowship Program:*** Through the BSSw Fellowship Program, I have been able to reach a broad audience and to create connections with people who have significantly enriched my professional network, and with whom I would have not had the chance to interact otherwise.

 ### Selected resources

 <a href="https://falsifiable.us/" class="link-row">Popper Website</a>